North Fork Poudre Campground

 Directions

-From Fort Collins, drive 21 miles north on U.S. Highway 287.
+Drive 21 miles north of Fort Collins on U.S. Highway 287.
 Turn left (west) onto Red Feather Lakes Road (County Road 74E).
-Continue west as the road changes to County Road 86 (Deadman Road) and passes through Red Feather Lakes.
-The campground is on the north side of the road approximately seven miles west of Red Feather Lakes village.
+Continue west as the road becomes County Road 86 (Deadman Road), passing through Red Feather Lakes.
+The campground is on the north side of the road roughly seven miles west of Red Feather Lakes Village.

 Amenities